Reflex Sympathetic Dystrophy Syndrome

 documents you could ever have.
 The best part is you actually get an area to write your

-in specifics.
-You need to have it notorized or witnessed by two seperate individuals.
+want in specifics.
+You need to have it notorized or witnessed by two seperate

-Notorizing it is best and saves on the headache of some thinking it was made up only
+individuals.
+Notorizing it is best and saves on the headache of some thinking it was made

-moments after you became ill.
-You never know what some family members might say
+up only moments after you became ill.
+You never know what some family members

-be placed in your medical record.
-You should always take a copy when going into surgery,
+to be placed in your medical record.
+You should always take a copy when going into

 Everyone should have one of these.
 In the end, the choices are still yours this way, but